HypothesisWorks/hypothesis/HypothesisWorks.github.io/services/index.md

 date: 2015-04-15 12:00
 ---

-We are available to contract for a number of Hypothesis related support.
+We are available to contract for a number of Hypothesis related services.

 ## Ports of Hypothesis to new languages